Allium/WithoutHeadOrFoot/_posts/2015-11-22-Humanity-in-the-Media.md

 tags:	[media, humanity, anthropology, Herzog]
 ---

-Another post about the media, as it happens, with a title so broad that it conveys next to no information at all...
+Another post with a title so broad that it conveys next to no information at all...

 ### Ecstatic Truth